NKI-CCB/imfusion/docs/installation.rst

 -------------------

 IM-Fusion is compatible with both Python 2.7 and Python 3.4+.
-However, identifying insertions only works in Python 3.4+ if a Python 3 compatible version of Tophat2 is installed.
-Such a version can be obtained from bioconda or by applying the 2to3 conversion to Tophats scripts.
+However, identifying insertions using Tophat-Fusion only works in Python 2.7, as Tophat2 is not compatible with Python 3.

 IM-Fusion was tested using the following versions for its dependencies: